 His lawyer fought to have the charges dismissed and his case landed in Boston Municipal Court where a judge ruled in favor of criminally charging Robertson under the state's Peeping Tom voyeurism laws.

 But Robertson took his appeal to the Supreme Judicial Court -- which agreed with him this week.
 The justices ruled the Peeping Tom laws couldn't be applied because the women were not nude or partially undressed.

 Were his "photo subjects" nude?
 No. Although what some women wear on the subway these days leaves little to the imagination.
 But even if a woman is wearing next to nothing, why is it OK to take photos of her "undies" (if she's wearing them) underneath her clothing?
 And I'd argue that thongs and various fashion undergarments don't even cover a female's anatomy.
-So he's taking pictures of far more than underwear!

 The upper court's unanimous ruling: "A female passenger on the MBTA trolley who is wearing a skirt, dress, or the like covering (private) parts of her body is not a person who is 'partially nude,' no matter what is or is not underneath the skirt by way of underwear or other clothing."

 Massachusetts law "does not apply to photographing (or videotaping or electronically surveilling) persons who are fully clothed and, in particular, does not reach the type of upskirting that the defendant is charged with attempting to accomplish on the MBTA."